-At the age of 27, Robson will be making his pro debut in the United States.
-A sensational prospect at 135 pounds, he was an elite amateur at the international level – a three-time Brazilian Olympian, and in 2016 became the first boxer from his country to win an Olympic gold medal.
+At the age of 28, Robson made his pro debut in November, 2016.
+A sensational prospect at 130 pounds, he was an elite amateur at the international level – a three-time Brazilian Olympian who, in 2016, became the first boxer from his country to win an Olympic gold medal.

 As talented as the 27-year-old Conceicao is – he was also an Olympian in 2012 and 2008 – Top Rank president Todd duBoef sees him as a fighter with a built-in fan base at home who can become a major box-office star.